camunda-community-hub/micronaut-camunda-platform-7/README.md

 This is because the repackaging of the jars implicitly removes the META-INF information.

-Instead, of creating a Fat/Uber/Shadow JAR, please use the [Micronaut Application Plugin](https://github.com/micronaut-projects/micronaut-gradle-plugin/blob/master/README.md#micronaut-application-plugin)'s `dockerBuild` task to create a layered Docker image:

-`./gradlew dockerBuild`

-and use the resulting image to run a Docker container.

 Missing version information leads to
 * Detailed telemetry cannot be sent to Camunda because the version is mandatory
 * EE license cannot be configured

+Instead, of creating a Fat/Uber/Shadow JAR, please see instructions on creating a [Docker](#docker) image and use the resulting image to run a Docker container.

 ### Executing Blocking Operations on Netty's I/O Thread Pool
 When using the default server implementation Netty, blocking operations must be performed on I/O instead of Netty threads to avoid possible deadlocks.
 Therefore, as soon as Camunda ["borrows a client thread"](https://docs.camunda.org/manual/current/user-guide/process-engine/transactions-in-processes/)  you have to make sure that the [event loop is not blocked](https://objectcomputing.com/resources/publications/sett/june-2020-micronaut-2-dont-let-event-loops-own-you).